Home > Business > Logistics purchasing > Responsible purchasing: a performance driver for companies

 Responsible purchasing

 Responsible purchasing is a real performance driver for a company.
-On the one hand, it enables them to give concrete expression to their ESG (environmental, social and governance) commitments.
-On the other, it strengthens its identity and employer brand.
-At a time when companies are increasingly committed to sustainable development and claim to have a CSR approach, this is a real asset.
+On the one hand, it enables them to give concrete expression to their ESG (environmental, social and governance) commitments. governance).
+Secondly, to strengthen your identity or employer brand.
+At a time when companies are increasingly committed to sustainable development and claiming a CSR approach, this is a real asset.

 In addition, many companies are required to publish their annual declaration of extra-financial performance.
 This is why they encourage their suppliers to make a definite commitment to sustainable development, and even demand it.
 In this context, companies and their purchasing organisations need to be agile.
 And that starts with increase the skills of their teams in ESG issues.
 Investors scrutinise these indicators when they look at a company's non-financial performance.
 The responsible purchasing approach is fully in line with this dynamic.
-It can enable companies to better manage risks and create new business opportunities by differentiating themselves.
+It can enable companies to manage risks more effectively and create new business opportunities through differentiation.

 Another benefit is that this type of approach allows you to developing the company's intangible value.
 This is the difference between a company's book value and its 'market' value.
 And it's far from negligible!
 In fact, it is commonly accepted that this intangible value now represents the two thirds of the value of companies.
 Where the balance sheet now represents only a third...